Endobronchial ultrasound: Technical aspects

 - University of Toronto

 Endobronchial ultrasound (EBUS) is a bronchoscopic technique that uses ultrasound to visualize structures within and around the airway wall as well as the lung [1,2].
 EBUS is different than endoscopic ultrasound (EUS).
 While both visualize and guide sampling of mediastinal lymph nodes, EBUS is performed during bronchoscopy and EUS is performed during gastrointestinal endoscopy.
-(See "Endoscopic ultrasound-guided fine-needle aspiration in the mediastinum".)
+(See "Endoscopic ultrasound-guided sampling of the mediastinum: Technique, indications, contraindications, and complications".)

 Types of EBUS and EBUS-guided sampling techniques are discussed in this topic review.
 The indications, contraindications, and complications of EBUS as well as the indications for EUS are discussed separately.
 (See "Endobronchial ultrasound: Indications, contraindications, and complications" and "Endoscopic ultrasound-guided fine-needle aspiration biopsy in the gastrointestinal tract".)